BUStools/BUStools.github.io/manual.md

 The `correct` command accepts `-` as an input file to read from `stdin`, but does not write to `stdout`.

 By default `count` does not count records that map to multiple genes, to include records that map to multiple genes use the `-m` flag, this results in the count being split equally by the number of genes it maps to.

+The `bustools count` command adds the `--em` option that estimates gene abundances using an EM algorithm for reads that pseudoalign to multiple genes.

+Note that the `--multimapping` option splits the read counts evenly across all genes, whereas the EM algorithm gives a more statistically valid answer.
+The two options are mutually exclusive.

 ### Capture